Which Mobile Phone Carrier is Best for You?

-More than two-thirds of Americans own smartphones today.
+More than two-thirds of Americans now own smartphones.
 Clearly, people are willing to spend money on the convenience of this technology.

 Buying a phone, however, is only part of the expense.
 You also need a mobile phone carrier that provides services for talking, texting and browsing the internet.

 There are several things to consider when choosing a mobile phone carrier.
 Most people’s needs, however, fall under three categories.
 Knowing which category best suits you will help you choose a carrier.

 With the country’s largest network, Verizon is the best option for anyone concerned about coverage.
 This is especially true for people who live in rural areas, where many mobile phone carriers don’t even offer service.